harryodell/harryodell.github.io/index.md

 I'm Harry.
 I'm a PhD candidate on the [Data Analytics and Society CDT program](https://datacdt.org/).

+## Research interests

+I like this and this.

+For more information, have a look at my [research projects](projects.md).

 You can use the [editor on GitHub](https://github.com/harryodell/harryodell.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.